milymilek/recsys-streaming/README.md

 `recsys-streaming` imitates fragment of a real-world recommender system using PyTorch for modeling, Kafka for streaming data, Spark for data processing, and MongoDB for data storage.
 The system exposes its functionalities as a FastAPI service, enabling easy interaction with the recommender system.

 # Components
-- PyTorch: Model serving recommendations based on `Criteo` dataset
+- PyTorch: Model serving recommendations based on `Amazon Reviews'23` dataset

 - Kafka Streaming: The system consumes batch data from one Kafka topic and can retrain itself using data from another Kafka topic.